djjeff06/Symphony-Project/README.md

    'mode': 'composer_era', 'composer', 'era' -> choose which label(s) to predict
    </p>

-4. For hyperparameter tuning, change the values in model_configs.py.
+5. For hyperparameter tuning, change the values in model_configs.py.

-5. To run inference on test data:
+6. To evaluate the model and reproduce the accuracy results on the test set:
    'python inference.py data_path model_name mode'

    <p>Note:<br>